hkpeaks/peaks-consolidation/README.md

         => Sum(Quantity) Sum(Original Amount) Sum(Base Amount)}
 4. WriteFile{Table ~ FilterResults.csv}

-The complete processing time takes only 85 seconds on a desktop PC with 8 cores and 32GB of memory with a file size of 67.2GB.
+The complete processing time takes only 85 seconds (11.7 Million Rows / Second) on a desktop PC with 8 cores and 32GB of memory with a file size of 67.2GB.
 We are constantly working to enhance the algorithm, which results in higher performance while using fewer resources.

 ## Download Pre-release of Peaks v23.05.18